MvantLoo/adx-bot/README.md

 - Click at your name in the right-top and select `API`: https://ftx.com/settings/api
   - Press `Create API Key for PyBot1`
   - Copy `API key` and `API Secret` to a text-file for later usage
-  - Press on the pencil at the begining of the line and call this API: `PyBot1`
-- Click at your name in the right-top and select Subaccounts and select `Main Account`
-- Click at your name in the right-top and select `API`: https://ftx.com/settings/api
-  - Press `Create API Key`
-  - Copy `API key` and `API Secret` to a text-file for later usage
-  - Press on the pencil at the begining of the line and call this API: `3Commas`

 #### Create and setup 3Commas
 - Create a free 3Commas account